tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 When you get a trademark licence, it will only apply to the specific event in your request.
 You will need to apply for a new licence if you want to host another event.

 ### 4.3.
 Publications
-You need a trademark licence if you want to use a Community mark in a publication in a way that is not fair, nominative, or referential use under applicable law, such as a book cover that might imply endorsement of your book by the OSMF.
+You need a trademark licence if you want to use an OSM mark in a publication in a way that is not fair, nominative, or referential use under applicable law, such as a book cover that might imply endorsement of your book by the OSMF.

 You should include the following information when requesting a licence to use the OSM marks in a publication.
  1. What is the proposed title of the publication?